 The X-Particles Object Shader

 This shader is intended for use with the Generator and Sprite objects.
-It allows you to take the colour of the generated object and feed it into a shader tree.
+It enables you to take the colour of the generated object and feed it into a shader tree.

 In previous versions of X-Particles, geometry objects produced by the Generator or Sprite objects automatically took the particle colour, and would render in that colour unless overridden by an attached material.
 But there was no way to take the particle colour and use that colour as the input to another shader.
 This is now possible with the Object Shader.